Global Sustainable Development BA

 10 credits

-Develop your understanding of policy processes and 'real world' debates on sustainable development issues Build your skills in autonomous working and project management Develop your skills in critically analysing different sources of information Enhance your communication skills through a range of formats - Global Sustainable Development on the Ground
+Develop your understanding of policy processes and 'real world' debates on sustainable development issues Build your skills in autonomous working and project management Develop your skills in critically analysing different sources of information Enhance your communication skills through a range of formats - Interventions: goals, policy and advocacy

 -